agilbert28/personal-taskboard/README.md

 # personal-taskboard
-A currently Google Sheets-based conditionally-formatted personal task logger with hour recording.
+A currently Google Sheets-based conditionally-formatted personal task logger with minute and hour recording.